diasdecastro/python-projects/sudoku/README.md

-# Sudoku solver with python
+# Sudoku Solver with Python

 Welcome to Sudoku solver!
 This is the first application where I implemented a known algorithms (**the Backtracking algorithm**) to solve a problem.
 I also built this application to get some experience with an interacting GUI in Python.